About the Academy

 Setting the Stage for Success

-Since his arrival as director of Houston Ballet's Ben Stevenson Academy in 2003, Stanton Welch has had a profound influence on the students of the academy, specifically with his increased standard of excellence, his involvement with each level of the academy, his working relationship with teachers and his vision of what the academy means to Houston Ballet itself.
+Since his arrival as director of Houston Ballet Academy in 2003, Stanton Welch has had a profound influence on the students of the academy, specifically with his increased standard of excellence, his involvement with each level of the academy, his working relationship with teachers and his vision of what the academy means to Houston Ballet itself.

 This high standard of training has been recognized internationally.
 In 2010, Emanuel Amuchastegui, 18, a native of Argentina and a student at Houston Ballet Academy, won the coveted Prix de Lausanne ballet competition, a four-day competition in Switzerland among 70 elite pre-professional dancers ages 15-18 from across the world.
 Academy student Aaron Sharratt, 17, placed fifth in the 2010 competition, winning a scholarship to cover a year's worth of study at an international ballet school.
 And Liao Xiang, a student from Houston Ballet Academy who was born in China, advanced to the final round of the competition.
-In 2009, Sebastian Vinet, an academy student originally hailing from Chile, won a sixth prize at the Prix de Lausanne.
+In 2009, Sebastian Vinet, an academy student originally hailing from Chile, won a sixth prize at the Prix de Lausanne, and finally, in 2013, Joel Woellner won sixth overall, and the prize for best contemporary dancer.

 Since its founding in 1955, Houston Ballet Academy has provided the highest quality ballet training for those enrolled.
 Over 500 students, between the ages of 4 and 60, are currently enrolled in the academy's classes, and more than half of the professional company's dancers have come from the ranks of the academy.
 The academy's outstanding faculty includes teachers who have performed with Houston Ballet and other prestigious companies throughout the world.
 In July 2003, Houston Ballet Academy was re-named Houston Ballet's Ben Stevenson Academy in recognition of the key role Ben Stevenson, former artistic director of the professional company and director of the academy, played for 27 years in shaping and developing the school.